try-again-later/pup/readme.md

 # Pup

- A small PHP library for creating enums with cases backed by multiple values.
+  A small PHP library for value parsing and validation inspired by [yup](https://github.com/jquense/yup).